 Before stepping into the ruins, I stuck my head in, smelled the damp.
-It brought to mind a winter in Minnesota--perhaps my third.
-I was dragging my blankie out of the damp basement--always the hunger.
+It brought to mind my formitive years in Minnesota--fighting winter.
+There I was, dragging my blue blankie out of the damp basement--always the hunger.
 Up the steps I felt my skin crack--always the dry hands.
 In the kitchen I'd have another fight--always my sister.
 I prepared by clenching my fists, my teeth, my face--always the headache.
-I sat down on the cold linoleum of the pantry, pulled my blue blankie over my head, waited for the peace to fill in around my face, waited for my mind's eye, bathed in blue blankie light, to build a better world--I didn't like to fight.
+After the fight I sat down on the cold linoleum of the pantry, pulled my blue blankie over my head, waited for the peace to fill in around my face.
+Waited for my mind's eye, bathed in blue blankie light, to build a better world.
+No, I didn't mind fighting.
+But I did mind always losing.

 But enough with the child's play, I had these all too adult ruins to get behind me.
 My game plan: Enter this side of the ruins, say, "Ruins, get thee behind me."
 Then exit the other side.

-I was raising my John Wayne leg, when I had the ruins say, "Why suffer so?"
+I was raising my John Wayne leg, when I had the ruins say, "You humans; why do you choose to suffer so?"

 Posing with leg raised, I said, "My lot as human, I guess."